 Type 3 grammars are good for identifying lexical units such as words; for instance "alphanumeric strings" or "numbers, possibly with underscores".
+They are machines for extruding tokens.

 Type 2 grammars are good for languages like "the language of arithmetic" or "Mary loves John".
+They are machines for parsing grammatical sentences.